 Additionally, there should be specific protective protocols in place for individuals that are at a higher risk of the adverse effects of radiation exposure, such as pregnant females.
 A developing fetus should not be exposed to radiation of more than 1 mSv.
 It poses a threat to the developing fetus’s well-being if radiation exceeds 5mSv.

 Children are also high-risk individuals who should only be exposed to low-dose radiation when no other option is available.

 Radiation Exposure Protocols Ensured by The Hospital

 Appropriate Infrastructure: The facility should have a radiation-containing infrastructure.
 There should be solid concrete walls in the rooms with radiation exposure.
-Many operatories have been built with lead walls which contains the atoms from scattering.
+Many operatories have been built with lead walls that contain the atoms from scattering.
 Emphasis on a strict assessment and routine maintenance of the equipment and the infrastructure should be implemented.

 Radiology has transformed the field of medicine, but with every change comes a new set of challenges.
 The challenges regarding radiation exposure can be mitigated by following ALARA guidelines and connecting with the radiation safety officer (RSO).
 The use of Personal Protective Equipment (PPE) and following all safety guidelines should be reviewed.

 Beta, gamma, and X-ray exposure can be significantly reduced by:

 Keeping the duration of exposure as minimum as possible.